 Here, for presentation clarity, it is important to state the observability condition for linear systems in the most general form

 Let us now go back to the double mass-spring-damper system from the beginning of this tutorial.
-Since, n=4 (we have 4 state variables), to test observability, we construct the observability matrix
+Since, (we have state variables), to test observability, we construct the observability matrix

 Observers for State Estimation of Dynamical Systems